mumuki/mulang/docs/build.md

 1. Install stack: `wget -qO- https://get.haskellstack.org/ | sh`
 2. Go to the mulang project directory and setup it: `stack setup`
-3. Run code generators: `./generators/run`
-4. Build the project: `stack build`
+4. Build the project: `./build.sh`

 ## Installing and creating an executable